Komodo-pty/artemis-hunter/README.md

 # artemis-hunter
-Artemis helps Pentesters hunt for Reverse shells and Active Directory Lateral Movement Vectors.
+Artemis helps Pentesters hunt for reverse shells and Active Directory Lateral Movement vectors.

 ## Functionality
 Artemis generates payloads in various languages for Linux or Windows targets, provides tips for stabilizing the shell, and spawns a listener for you.